lepton-7/tartlet-pub/README.md

 - In the `fail/` subdirectory, one locus plot per riboswitch locus per condition for every case in which TaRTLEt detected no above-background transcription termination events.
 Locus plot filenames take the form `riboswitch_class#genome_accession_number#riboswitch_locus_start#riboswitch_locus_end#-#SRA_accession.sorted.bam.png`.
 - In the `pass/` subdirectory, one locus plot per riboswitch locus per condition for every case in which TaRTLEt *did* detect above-background transcription termination event(s).
 Locus plot filenames take the form `riboswitch_class#genome_accession_number#riboswitch_locus_start#riboswitch_locus_end#-#SRA_accession.sorted.bam.png`.
 - `cluster_stats.csv` reports details on statistical tests of each cluster's fractional coverage change mean and variance.
-Note that a cluster must meet three criteria to be called significant:
+Note that the sampling procedure used for variance testing uses a random seed, so precise values of delta_variance_pval and noiseset_delta_variance may differ slightly from run to run.
+A cluster must meet three criteria to be called significant:
   - delta_mean_pval < 0.05
   - delta_variance_pval < 0.05
   - delta_variance > noiseset_delta_variance